'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 "He should get a ton of credit,” Josh Bartelstein, who played for Michigan from 2009-13, told The Detroit News.
 “I think the first thing LaVall and all the assistant coaches do is define who we are in our mission statement, in our core values and LaVall has his fingerprints all over that.

-“When you look back on Coach Beilein's tenure at Michigan and the 12 years, there's clearly an inflection point of when those assistant coaches came in, and that was led by 'Vall.
+“When you look back on Coach Beilein's tenure at Michigan and the 12 years, there's clearly an inflection point of when those assistant coaches (Jeff Meyer and Bacari Alexander) and 'Vall came in.
 He did an incredible job and people took notice.”

 As Michigan’s coaching search hits the one-week mark, Jordan’s name has garnered attention as a potential successor to Beilein.